blauerberg/drupalcms-codespaces-sandbox/README.md

-# Drupal CMS Cdespaces sandbox
+# Drupal CMS Codespaces sandbox

 This repository is a GitHub Codespaces sandbox for Drupal CMS V1.

 When running in GitHub Codespaces, you can open this project in the Codespaces environment and automatically get a functional Drupal setup without having to install local dependencies or manage separate environments.